Edinburgh-Stingers-IHC/constitution/README.md

 ## 17. Amendments to the Constitution

-**17.1 Proposal**
+**17.1 Who may propose**

-* Any member of the Club may propose an amendment to this Constitution.
+* Any person may propose an amendment to this Constitution.
-* Proposals must be submitted in writing or electronically with the full proposed text and a brief statement of purpose explaining the reason for the amendment.
+* Proposals must include the full proposed text and a brief statement of purpose.
+If the proposer cannot draft or submit electronically, an office bearer will assist and submit on their behalf without altering substance.
-* Members who are unable to draft or submit electronically may request assistance from an office bearer.
-The Executive or General Committee must publish the proposal on the Club’s official platform (e.g., GitHub repository) on their behalf without altering its substance.

-**17.2 Publication and Review Period**

-* All members must be notified electronically of a proposed amendment within 48 hours of its submission/publication.
-* A minimum **14-day review period** follows, during which all members can review and comment on the proposal.
-* If **material changes** are made after the first 7 days of the review period, the review clock resets to provide at least **7 additional days** for members to consider the updated draft.
-* Any member may request an office bearer to record their review comments if they cannot participate directly online.
+**17.2 Submission to Board**

+* Proposals are handed to the Board for initial review.
+The Board acknowledges receipt within 48 hours.

-**17.3 Board Review**
+**17.3 Board Review (7 days)**

-* The **Board** reviews all proposed amendments to ensure consistency with the rest of the Constitution.
-* The Board may suggest edits to improve clarity or integration but cannot alter the substance without the proposer’s consent.

-**17.4 Voting Thresholds**

-* After the review period, the amendment is put to an online or AGM vote accessible to all members unless adopted under fast-track (see 17.5).
-* **Ordinary amendments** (e.g., clarifications, minor adjustments) require a **simple majority** of votes cast.
-* **Structural amendments** (e.g., governance, voting rights, finance, dissolution) require a **two-thirds majority** of votes cast.
-* The proposal must state which category applies.
-If disputed, the General Committee decides the category by majority before voting begins.

-**17.5 Fast-Track Adoption**

-* The fast-track process does not bypass the proposal, publication, or review requirements in 17.1 and 17.2.
-* If, after the review period, **the Board unanimously supports the amendment** and **no member has submitted a formal objection**, the amendment may be adopted without a full member vote.
-* A **formal objection** is defined as a member explicitly stating in writing (including via an office bearer) that they oppose adoption of the amendment as drafted.
-* If any member submits a formal objection, the amendment proceeds to a full member vote.
+* The Board has 7 days from acknowledgement to review the proposal for clarity, consistency, and policy alignment, and may collaborate with the proposer on language and integration.
+Substantive changes require the proposer’s agreement.

+**17.4 Gate Vote (Board + Proposer)**

+* After the 7‑day review window (or earlier if both sides agree the draft is final), the four Board members and the proposer each cast a single vote (5 total) to determine whether the amendment proceeds to a member vote.
+If the proposer is a Board member, only the four Board members vote.
+* A simple majority advances the amendment to a member vote: at least 3 of 5 when the proposer is not on the Board; at least 3 of 4 when the proposer is a Board member.
+If the gate vote fails, the amendment does not proceed.

+**17.5 Member Vote (7 days; quorum and threshold)**

+* If advanced, the Board publishes the final text and announces a 7‑day voting window that is clearly visible to all members.
+* Quorum: at least 50% of all registered Club members must cast a vote for the result to be valid.
+* Passage: a simple majority of votes cast is required to adopt the amendment.
+* After 7 days the Board tallies and publishes the result.
+If passed, the amendment takes effect immediately.

 **17.6 Transparency and Record-Keeping**

-* All proposals, comments, votes, and adoption outcomes must be permanently recorded and made accessible to members via the Club’s official platform.
+* All proposals, review notes, gate votes, member vote tallies, and outcomes must be recorded and accessible to members via the Club’s official platform.

 **17.7 Implementation**

-* Unless otherwise specified in the proposal, adopted amendments take effect immediately.
+* Unless otherwise specified in the proposal, adopted amendments take effect immediately upon passage of the member vote.

+**17.8 Elections via Amendment Process**

+* Elections and removals for elected roles (Chair, Secretary, Treasurer, Team Manager, Head Coach) are conducted using the same process in 17.1–17.7.
+* Election proposals must name the candidate(s), role, and intended term start date.
+* Elections are ordinarily confirmed at the AGM but may be proposed and completed mid‑season using this process when required.

 ---